raku-community-modules/Number-Denominate/README.md

 unit that fits into this unit.
 The name is a list of singular and plural name of the unit.
 If the name is set to a string, the plural name will be derived by appending `s` to the singular unit name.
-The smallest unit is specified as a string indicating its name (or as a list of singular/plural strings).
+The smallest unit is specified simply as a string indicating its name (or as a list of singular/plural strings).

 # REPOSITORY